themesberg/flowbite/content/components/typography.md

 Use the following `leading-{type}` utility classes to set the line height for any text element.

 {{< preview >}}
-<span class="text-blue-700 font-normal dark:text-blue-500">.leading-none</span>
+<span class="font-normal text-blue-700 dark:text-blue-500">.leading-none</span>
-<p class="leading-none text-gray-700 dark:text-gray-400 mb-4">Themesberg was created to bring quality code and templates together.
+<p class="mb-4 leading-none text-gray-700 dark:text-gray-400">Themesberg was created to bring quality code and templates together.
 They use unique and new design trends created solely by their team and innovate the process of developers by their products.</p>
-<span class="text-blue-700 font-normal dark:text-blue-500">.leading-tight</span>
+<span class="font-normal text-blue-700 dark:text-blue-500">.leading-tight</span>
-<p class="leading-tight text-gray-700 dark:text-gray-400 mb-4">Themesberg was created to bring quality code and templates together.
+<p class="mb-4 leading-tight text-gray-700 dark:text-gray-400">Themesberg was created to bring quality code and templates together.
 They use unique and new design trends created solely by their team and innovate the process of developers by their products.</p>
-<span class="text-blue-700 font-normal dark:text-blue-500">.leading-snug</span>
+<span class="font-normal text-blue-700 dark:text-blue-500">.leading-snug</span>
-<p class="leading-snug text-gray-700 dark:text-gray-400 mb-4 dark:text-gray-400">Themesberg was created to bring quality code and templates together.
+<p class="mb-4 leading-snug text-gray-700 dark:text-gray-400">Themesberg was created to bring quality code and templates together.
 They use unique and new design trends created solely by their team and innovate the process of developers by their products.</p>
-<span class="text-blue-700 font-normal dark:text-blue-500">.leading-normal</span>
+<span class="font-normal text-blue-700 dark:text-blue-500">.leading-normal</span>
-<p class="leading-normal text-gray-700 dark:text-gray-400 mb-4">Themesberg was created to bring quality code and templates together.
+<p class="mb-4 leading-normal text-gray-700 dark:text-gray-400">Themesberg was created to bring quality code and templates together.
 They use unique and new design trends created solely by their team and innovate the process of developers by their products.</p>
-<span class="text-blue-700 font-normal dark:text-blue-500">.leading-relaxed</span>
+<span class="font-normal text-blue-700 dark:text-blue-500">.leading-relaxed</span>
-<p class="leading-relaxed text-gray-700 dark:text-gray-400 mb-4">Themesberg was created to bring quality code and templates together.
+<p class="mb-4 leading-relaxed text-gray-700 dark:text-gray-400">Themesberg was created to bring quality code and templates together.
 They use unique and new design trends created solely by their team and innovate the process of developers by their products.</p>
-<span class="text-blue-700 font-normal dark:text-blue-500">.leading-loose</span>
+<span class="font-normal text-blue-700 dark:text-blue-500">.leading-loose</span>
-<p class="leading-loose text-gray-700 dark:text-gray-400 mb-4">Themesberg was created to bring quality code and templates together.
+<p class="mb-4 leading-loose text-gray-700 dark:text-gray-400">Themesberg was created to bring quality code and templates together.
 They use unique and new design trends created solely by their team and innovate the process of developers by their products.</p>
 {{< /preview >}}

 ```html